buttonsrtoys/mvvm_plus/README.md

       }
     }

-Your ViewModel subclass is a Dart class that inherits from ViewModel:
+Your ViewModel class is a Dart class that inherits from ViewModel:

     class MyWidgetViewModel extends ViewModel {
       String someText;